User Manual

 2.1.
 Save Document

-In the PDF Editor, you can save the currently open PDF file – just like in other graphics programs.
-Proceed as follows:
+In the PDF Editor, you can save the currently opened PDF file – just as in other graphics programs.
+To do so, proceed as follows:

-• Select the menu command File > Save or use the shortcut Strg + S (Windows) or cmd + S (macOS) to save your document.
-Note: The original file will be overwritten — changes cannot be undone!
+• Select the menu command File > Save or use the shortcut Ctrl + S (Windows) or cmd + S (macOS) to save your document.
+Note: This will overwrite the original file – changes cannot be undone!

 Each change made is added incrementally to the file structure.
-Over time, this may cause the PDF file to grow in size, but it allows for fast saving – especially useful forlarge and complex documents.
-If you choose to save the file in optimized form, all incremental changes are merged.
-The changes you have made are retained, but the file size is reduced.
+As a result, the PDF file may grow in size over time.
+However, this allows for faster saving – especially with large and complex documents.
+If you choose to save your file in an optimized way, all incremental changes are consolidated.
+The modifications are preserved, but the overall size is reduced.

-• Select the menu command File > Save As... or use the shortcut Strg + Shift + S (Windows) or cmd + Shift + S (macOS).
-This opens the dialog Save As, where you can specify the file location, filename, and the PDF version or PDF/X standard.
-If you enter a new filename, the fill will not overwrite the original upon saving – the original file remains unchanged.
+• Select the menu command File > Save As... or use the shortcut Ctrl + Shift + S (Windows) or cmd + Shift + S (macOS).
+This opens the dialog Save As, where you can define the file's save location, filename, and choose the PDF version or PDF/X standard.
+If you enter a new filename, the original file will not be overwritten – the source file remains unchanged.

-Figure 1: The dialog Save As without changing the PDF version
+Figure 1: The dialog Save As without changing to the PDF version

-The following options are available when saving the PDF file:
+The following options are available when saving a PDF file:

 • Unchanged – Retains the original PDF version.
-However, if a PDF construct such as layers, transparencies, or files larger than 5 meters is used, the version may automatically upgrade to support the required features.
+However, if new PDF constructs (e.g., layers, transparencies, or files larger than 5 meters) are created in the file, the PDF version may automatically adjust to meet the required specifications.

-• 1.3 – Creates a flattened PDF file containing only text, images, and vector graphics.
-Transparencies and layers must be flattened.
-Document dimensions must not exceed 5 meters.
+• 1.3 – Creates a flattened PDF file consisting only of basic PDF constructs – text, images, and vector graphics.
+Transparencies and layers must be flattened, and the document size must remain under 5 meters.

-• 1.4 – Creates a PDF file that supports transparencies in addition to text, images, and vectors.
-Layers will be flattened.
-Document dimensions must not exceed 5 meters.
+• 1.4 – Creates a PDF file that, in addition to text, images, and vectors, also retains transparencies.
+Layers are flattened, and the document must be smaller than 5 meters.

-• 1.5 – Creates a PDF file that retains transparencies and layers alongside text, images, and vectors.
-Document dimensions must not exceed 5 meters.
+• 1.5 – Creates a PDF file in which text, images, vectors, transparencies, and layers are retained.
+However, the document must not exceed 5 meters in size.

-• 2.0 – Creates a PDF file conforming to the latest PDF specification.
-Note: Not all applications may support PDF 2.0 files.
+• 2.0 – Creates a PDF file based on the latest PDF specifications.
+Note: Not all applications are compatible with PDF 2.0 files.

-• PDF/X-1a – Creates a PDF/X-1a-compliant PDF file.
-Note that modifications are applied to meet the PDF/X standard, including:
+• PDF/X-1a – Creates a PDF file that complies with the PDF/X-1a standard.
+Please note that this involves changes to the PDF to meet the standard, including:

 • RGB and Lab objects are converted to CMYK.

-• ICC source profiles on objects are eliminated.
+• ICC source profiles on objects are removed.

 • Transparencies and layers are flattened.

-• Embed the selected ICC profile as Output Intent.
+• Embedding the selected ICC Profile as the Output Intent.

 • Metadata of the PDF file is adjusted.

-• Output Input [2] – If a PDF/X standard is selected under PDF-Version [1], you can specify the desired ICC profile here, which will then be embedded as the output intent in the PDF/X file.
+• Output Input [2] – If a PDF/X standard is selected under PDF-Version [1], you can choose the desired ICC Profile here, which will be embedded in the PDF/X file as the Output Intent.

 Which PDF version should you choose?

-As long as you are not required to save the PDF file in a specific version for a print service provider, it is recommended to select «Unchanged».
-This allows the software to automatically determine the appropriate PDF version based on the features used in the document.
-If you do wish to set a specific version manually, we recommend selecting at least PDF 1.6.
-This version does not introduce significant changes to the PDF file.
-All PDF objects remain in their original form and therefore fully editable.
+As long as you are not required to save the PDF file in a specific version for a print service provider, we recommended selecting "Unchanged".
+This allows the application to automatically determine and apply the appropriate PDF version based on the file content.
+If you prefer to manually set a PDF version, we recommend choosing at least PDF 1.7.
+This version does not cause significant changes to the PDF file.
+All PDF objects remain in their original structure and therefore fully editable.

 Which PDF/X standard should be used?

-We generally recommend using «PDF/X-4», as this standard does not require significant modifications to the PDF file.
-All PDF objects remain in their original form and thus fully editable.
+We always recommend choosing "PDF/X-4", as this standard does not introduce significant changes to the PDF file.
+All PDF objects remain in their original form and continue to be fully editable.

-Saving as PDF/X-1a should only be done if explicitly requested by the print service provider.
-Due to the required transparency flattening in PDF/X-1a, this may result in the creation of a large number of small objects.
-As a consequence, the file is usually no longer fully editable in the PDF Editor.
+Saving as PDF/X-1a should only be done if explicitly required by the print service provider.
+Due to transparency flattening in PDF/X-1a, this can sometimes result in the creation of many small objects, which usually makes further editing of the PDF file in the PDF Editor impossible.

 To save the PDF file in an optimized form, proceed as follows:

-• Select the menu command File > Save Optimized... to integrate the applied changes into the file structure and optimize the overall file layout.
+• Select the menu command File > Save Optimized... to integrate the changes into the file structure and optimize its layout.
 Note: The original document will be overwritten, and changes cannot be undone.

 2.2.
 Export single page